sammba-mri/sammba-mri/doc/introduction.rst

 What is sammba-MRI: small mammals neuroimaging with python
 ===========================================================

+    Sammba-MRI provides **easy-to-use** pipelines to process and analyze small mammals brain MRI multimodal images.
+Sammba-MRI will perform automatically several critical steps for MR image analysis.
+° Conversion of Bruker DICOM filles to NIFTI-1
+° Image quality check
+	° Image registration and creation of a template
+	° Transformation of individual dataset to the template (or to an atlas) ° Evaluation of cerebral atrophy on the basis of an atlas ° Estimation of cerebral perfusion maps from FAIR EPI images ° Resting state fMRI analysis connectivity  and brain images visualization are straightforward with nilearn once the registration is performed.

-    sammba-MRI builds **easy-to-use** pipelines to process small mammals brain MRI multimodal images.
-Examples include (but are not restricted to) mouse models of Alzheimer disease.
+Sammba-MRI integrates functionalities from a number of other packages (listed under the dependencies section below) Examples include (but are not restricted to) mouse models of Alzheimer disease.

 Dependencies